islinuxabout/islinuxabout.github.io/systray.md

 ## No.

-Desktop environments have removed or are removing support for the legacy GtkStatusIcon (aka system tray).
-However, there are many new, capable, cross-desktop APIs that replace the functionality previously provided by tray icons.
+Popular desktop environments have dropped the legacy concept of a SysTray (system tray, notification area, status icons, app indicators, tray icons, etc.).
+However, there are many newer, more capable, and cross-desktop APIs that replace the functionality previously provided by these icons.

 Here you can find a list of replacement APIs and see how well-supported they are.

 ### Additional Resources